fdeblasio/pokeemerald-expansion/notes.md

     - Remove BP costs so that script_menu.h and field_specials.c can use item/move names directly?

 ### Trainers
+- Add check to throw assert if Trainer mon knows move it shouldn't?
 - Clear up trainer spots by having just one set of gym leader rematches?
     - Now that gym/Wally rematches are more consistent, the only difference is the level and a couple moves, so not really a point to having as many rematches
     - Even just reducing to two or three rematches would save space